Fastly Rust Compute@Edge configuration options

 Required configurations

-These configurations are necessary for the Enforcer’s basic functionality.
+These configurations are necessary for the Enforcer’s basic functionality and features.

 px_app_id